bob-dinger/Texas_Indicators/infrastructure/Annual cost of time lost and fuel spent from passenger car delays, per auto commuter/report2.md

 # Cost of congestion

 Annual cost of time lost and fuel spent from passenger car delays, per auto commuter

 ## Transportation

 ### Goal: Mobility of individuals

 Texans can travel to their destinations effectively and efficiently

 ### Type: Primary indicator

 Updated: yes

 Data Release Date:

+Comparisons: States

 ### Value